jlgm/WhiteRabbitChallenge/README.md

 * It stores all the words in memory.
 Perhaps using a trie would be better
 * Too many shared resources between functions, which, although more efficient, is hard to debug
 * It might be a bit heavy on mathematics and code is not too easy to follow
-* Could've been more performatic if other data structures were used (e.g. char arrays instead of string class, arrays instead of vectors etc.)

 ## Potential improvements

-* When a potential solution is found, we could check asynchronously (using parallelization)
+* When a potential solution is found, we could check asynchronously (using parallelization) if it's a solution.
+Perhaps using some kind of job queue and workers
+* Using other data structures (such as char arrays instead of string class, arrays instead of vectors etc.) could improve performance
 * We can generate the combinations iteratively (which might improve performance)
 * User Interaction could be better
+* Unit tests